MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - Terminal Execution Of Hyperdrive program train.py ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Train_Dot_Py_Terminal_Execution.png)

-Terminal Execution of train.py – Figure
+Terminal Execution of train.py

-Please find below an overview diagram of the Hyperdrive run operations with all it's different activities as can be seen from the notebook hyperparameter_tuning.ipynb.
+Please find below an overview diagram of the Hyperdrive run operations with all it's different activities as can be seen from the notebook <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/hyperparameter_tuning.ipynb
+">hyperparameter_tuning.ipynb</a>.
 For each step, the data is shown in blue rectangles, program operations are shown in green ellipses and the arrows denote the sequence of operations.

 ![Figure  - Overview of Hyperdrive Operations ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Hyperdrive.png)